Etrian Odyssey (video game): Reception

 Etrian Odyssey sold 32,511 copies in its first week of release in Japan.

 Media Create/Famitsū reported that Etrian Odyssey had sold 119,584 copies in Japan as of July 1, 2007.
 Atlus' own July 2007 investors report listed US sales of the title at around 30,000 units, roughly 2 months after release.

 Elsewhere, the game received "favorable" reviews according to video game review aggregator Metacritic.
 Although the title was recognized as accomplishing its goals (in terms of presenting a very classic RPG experience), it was noted that this greatly limits its appeal to a certain "hardcore" demographic.
 The IGN review noted, "[...] if you gave this game to ten players you may find one or two in the group that truly enjoy it".
 GamePro concurred, remarking: "Ultimately, this one is for fans of the genre and not for the short-on-time".

 Most reviews noted that those who enjoy rigorous dungeon crawls or fondly recall similar titles from years past may greatly enjoy the game.
 1UP.com summarized this sentiment by concluding "Etrian Odyssey will definitely appeal more to the OCD'd than the ADD'd, and its punishing difficulty and very deliberate pacing may turn off younger gamers who grew up on flashier roleplayers.
 But it offers a real sense of wonder and a sense of accomplishment -- feelings missing from far too many modern games".
 N-Europe awarded the game an 8/10 score, though the site criticised its lack of story and the fact that it is "too old school for some".

+In a review of Etrian Odyssey in Black Gate, Josh Bycer said "Even though dungeon crawlers aren't as huge as they were back in the day, there is an audience looking for games like Etrian Odyssey and well designed RPG systems; which is what makes or breaks this kind of design.
+Balancing difficulty with design is never easy and it takes a skilled team to make that perilous journey worth taking."